bobbyesh/word-fencer/README.rst

 The `parser_factory` takes a string language tag and returns a parser for that language.
 The language tags that the `parser_factory` accepts are standard IETF language tags defined by the IANA Language Subtag Registry.
-See `Supported Languages` above for the tags and which languages they refer to.
+See `Supported Languages`_ for the tags and which languages they refer to.

 >>> from wordfencer.parser import parser_factory